Want to come and look around first?

 Bring morning tea and a water bottle for your child (and any siblings who might accompany you).
 Suitable outdoor clothing is also essential, as we spend time playing outside each day.

-On arrival, children hang up their bags in the cloakroom, put their drink bottles on the counter, and their food in the fridge.
-Parents sign their children in, in the sign in book.
-(You will need to sign in as a visitor.)
-Most children usually take a little time to warm up, and so there is time each morning for all our children to play outdoors.
-When it is time to go inside, children hang up their hats and coats, with their bags.
+On arrival, children hang up their bags in the cloakroom, put their water bottles in the water wagon, and their food in the “fridge”.
+The teacher will add you to our attendance list as a visitor.
+Most children usually take a little time to warm up, and so there is free play time each morning for all our children to play outdoors until it is time to start our morning circle.

 When you arrive, join straight in with the sign in process and head out for some outdoor play, to allow your child to explore the area a little.

-When everyone has arrived, the teacher calls the children to “Morgenkreis” (morning circle) and the children sing a welcome song, and the theme of the day is discussed.
+When everyone has arrived, the bell rings and the teacher calls the children to “Morgenkreis” (morning circle).
+The children sing a welcome song, and the theme of the day is discussed.

-After this, the children usually chant a little rhyme or sing a song about washing their hands and getting ready to eat, then they go to wash their hands (after applying sunscreen when necessary) and sit at the tables for morning tea, before going outside for outdoor play.
+After this, the children usually chant a little rhyme or sing a song about washing their hands and getting ready to eat.
+They go to wash their hands, collect their morning tea/lunch boxes and join the group to share a meal.
+This is followed by more time for outdoor play.

-We encourage you and your child to join in the circle, handwashing and morning tea, right from the start.
+We encourage you and your child to join in the play time, circle, handwashing and morning tea, right from the start.

 If you have younger children accompanying you, we ask you to ensure they aren’t allowed to roam free during morning circle time or eating time, as it can be disruptive for the other children’s concentration – at all other times it is fine – we are child-friendly.

-When the children go outside for outdoor play (usually around 10:30am), one of the staff or volunteers (or often our Director) will have time to step aside and welcome you, give you a tour around and answer any questions you might have.
-After outdoor play, the children return indoors for some craft or special activity time.
-You are welcome to stay and participate in this too – in fact, we encourage you to do so, so that (with any luck, and depending on the program that day) your child may have something to take home to show everyone what we made at Playschool today!
+When the children are outside for outdoor play (usually around 10:30am), one of the staff or volunteers (or often our Director) will have time to step aside and welcome you, give you a tour around and answer any questions you might have.
+There may be a craft or special activity on offer after morning tea, and you are welcome to stay and participate in this too – in fact, we encourage you to do so, so that (with any luck, and depending on the program that day) your child may have something to take home to show everyone what we made at Playschool today!

 Of course, as your child is not officially enrolled, you are responsible to supervise your own child while on the premises.
 Siblings are also made welcome, and are also your responsibility, naturally.